Our Vision: A clean, green, litter-free Massachusetts.

 The most important words in our mission statement are “taking action.”
 We focus on getting people involved and actively working to improve their communities through community cleanups and beautification projects.
 We also encourage local business and government leaders to take an active role in these efforts.

-Once people get a taste for how their actions and personal behaviors can improve their community, they feel empowered to do even more.
+Once people see how their actions, efforts, and personal behaviors are helping to improve their communities, they feel empowered to do even more.
 Many of our local Keep Massachusetts Beautiful chapters evolved from community cleanup projects.

 We have found that people take better care of places that appear to be cared for.
 Residents can improve the health, cleanliness, and appearance of their own neighborhoods and communities.
 They just need a little guidance, and that’s where Keep Massachusetts Beautiful can help.

 We teach local volunteers how to collaborate with government and business leaders to achieve significant and lasting improvements.
 We focus on four impact areas in order to improve local communities:

 - Litter Prevention & Cleanup: Understand who and what is causing litter and mobilize volunteer and government resources to clean it up and prevent future littering behavior.

-- Waste Reduction & Recycling: Reduce reliance on single-use plastic and other non-sustainable products.
+- Waste Reduction & Recycling: Reduce reliance on single-use plastics and other non-sustainable products.
 Promote reuse and repair and effective recycling programs to reduce the volume of trash that ends up in landfills, incinerators, or as litter.

-- Beautification & Community Greening: Beautify public spaces through landscaping projects, tree planting, pollinator-friendly plantings, and other infrastructure improvements.
+- Beautification & Community Greening: Beautify public spaces through landscaping projects, tree plantings, pollinator-friendly plantings, and other infrastructure improvements.

 - Environmental Education: Educate people of all ages on ways they can change their behaviors to better protect our environment and inspire the next generation of environmental scientists, advocates, and leaders.